×

 When do you perform surgeries?

-Currently, we perform surgeries on Monday and Friday mornings.
+Currently, we perform surgeries on Tuesdays.
 Drop off is 7:45 AM with your pet fasted for 12 hours, i.e., 8:00 PM the night before.
 Your pet can have water.
 Pick-up time for surgeries ranges from 3:00 – 5:00 PM, depending on how invasive your surgery was and how long the pet needs to fully and safely awake from anesthesia.

 What are the benefits of having my pet spayed or neutered?